frontsideair/blog/content/blog/server-side-rendering-local-dates-without-fouc/index.md

 However, maybe you're comfortable with the flash of unhydrated content (FOUC)[^4].
 If so, you can either follow my initial advice of adding a `suppressHydrationWarning` prop or use one of the many `useIsSSR`[^5] hooks, which returns `false` only after hydration is complete to avoid a mismatch.

-But FOUC is a significant issue that may contribute to cumulative layout shift (CLS)[^6] or hypothetically [send a false missile alert](https://www.epicweb.dev/stop-lying-to-your-users).
+But FOUC is a significant issue that may contribute to cumulative layout shift (CLS)[^6] or hypothetically send a false missile alert[^7].
 If you are okay with a round trip occasionally and want a robust solution, consider using `client-hints`.
 Otherwise, read on.

 ---